oapicf/openapi-iplocation/clients/kotlin/generated/docs/DefaultApi.md

 //import org.openapitools.client.models.*

-val apiInstance = DefaultApi() val ip : kotlin.Any =  // kotlin.Any | An IPv4 or IPv6 address that you would like to lookup.
+val apiInstance = DefaultApi() val ip : kotlin.String = ip_example // kotlin.String | An IPv4 or IPv6 address that you would like to lookup.
-val format : kotlin.Any =  // kotlin.Any | Output format, the following formats are supported: plain xml json jsonp php csv serialized val delimiter : kotlin.Any =  // kotlin.Any | Delimiter between proxies.
+val format : kotlin.String = format_example // kotlin.String | Output format, the following formats are supported: plain xml json jsonp php csv serialized
+val delimiter : kotlin.String = delimiter_example // kotlin.String | Delimiter between proxies.
 Can be used only with format plain.
 The following types are supported: 1 for \"\\n\", 2 for \"<br>\". try {
     val result : Get200Response = apiInstance.rootGet(ip, format, delimiter)
     println(result)